 1. High school graduation/GED equivalent.

-Public Safety Officer Eligibility for Lateral Officers
+Public Safety Officer (Lateral)

 The picturesque Town of Steilacoom is establishing an eligibility list for lateral officers.
 Public Safety Officers are cross-trained and have an opportunity to serve the community in the areas of law enforcement and EMS.
 Not trained in both disciplines?
 Don’t worry!
 Training in EMS needed to increase your versatility will be provided.
 We think you’ll find life as a Public Safety Officer both diverse and rewarding and encourage law enforcement officers to apply.
-The 2016 monthly salary range for this position averages $5,743. - $6,718.
+The 2019 monthly salary range for this position averages $6,248. - $7,314.
 Specialty pay opportunities are available.
-Officers are part of the LEOFF 2 retirement system and may participate in a 457 deferred comp plan.
+Officers are part of the LEOFF 2 retirement system and may participate in a 457 deferred compensation plan.
 The Town maintains a tuition reimbursement program.
 If you’re interested in new challenges and have had 12 continuous months of career service with a city, county or state law enforcement agency within the past 24 months, application packets may be obtained by calling (253) 983-2590.

 The Steilacoom community actively supports the various local governments and non-profit agencies providing services in Town.
 If you would like to donate your time, talent and energy, please contact one of the following listed on the right side of this page.